jp-sampaio/jotapsampaio/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I'm 24 years old, and I have experience in practical projects in Python, designed to improve knowledge or even in freelance projects.
-My goals are to work with application development and continue learning more and more..
+  - 💬 I am a data analyst with solid experience in transforming raw data into actionable insights.
+With a special focus on SQL, Python, Power BI, and Excel, I have developed advanced skills in data analysis and visualization.
+My experience includes creating interactive dashboards and detailed reports that support strategic and operational decision-making.

   - ⚡ I really like playing sports, reading books and manga, watching anime and being with my family, and I like traveling, which makes this area perfect for anyone who wants to work remotely.
 </details>